 Implementation of the Community Safety Plan initiatives is on-going.
+Community Safety Plan will be revised during 2019/20.

 iii.
 Fire and Disaster Management 5 Year Service Improvement Plan iv.
 Fire -By-law

 Implementation of the Fire and Disaster Management 5 Year Service Improvement Plan will be on-going.